Addressing The Recruitment And Attrition Challenges In The U.S. Army

 Researcher’s Positionality

 After three years in my high school Junior ROTC, I was eager to join the Army.
-Since my friends
+Since my friends were planning

-were planning to attend college, I also enrolled.
-However, after two semesters of college, I returned
+to attend college, I also enrolled.
+However, after two semesters of college, I returned home for the summer,

-home for the summer, working at a local manufacturing company.
-It was here that my life took an
+working at a local manufacturing company.
+It was here that my life took an unexpected turn.
+The supervisor,

-unexpected turn.
-The supervisor, a First Sergeant in the local National Guard unit, was instrumental in
+a First Sergeant in the local National Guard unit, was instrumental in my decision to join the guard.
+His

-my decision to join the guard.
-His influence was so significant that I can confidently say I would not have
+influence was so significant that I can confidently say I would not have joined the National Guard without

-joined the National Guard without his recruitment.
-He emphasized the opportunities for personal and
+his recruitment.
+He emphasized the opportunities for personal and professional growth, the chance to serve

-professional growth, the chance to serve my country, the benefits and support provided to Soldiers and
+my country, the benefits and support provided to Soldiers and their families, and the opportunity to impact

-their families, and the opportunity to impact the world positively.
-He also shared his experience and the
+the world positively.
+He also shared his experience and the opportunity that the military gave him to have a

-for 25 years and enjoy serving my country.
+better life and provide for his family.
+I have since served for 25 years and enjoy serving my country.

 Recommendations